F6ITU/50W_RF_Amp/README.md

 https://openhpsdr.org/pennywhistle.php

+It should be noted that board's dimensions and mounting holes are completely compatible with Pennywhistle physical and mechanical design.
+In fact, Diomedes has been designed as a substitute amplifier.
+The only major difference is the input allowed power (9 dBm for Diomedes, 27 dBm max for Pennywhistle).

-More powerful, more sensitive, less expensive, more modern, this final stage uses a tandem of LDMOS transistors.
+More powerful, more sensitive, less expensive, modern, this final stage uses a tandem of LDMOS transistors.
 It is perfectly matched with the Alex low pass filter

 https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia#Alexiares_lpf